| GOTD.CONF(5) | File Formats Manual | GOTD.CONF(5) |

 names not beginning with a letter, digit or underscore, as well as reserved

-words (such as listen
+words (such as listen,

-repository
+repository or

-), must be quoted.
+user), must be quoted.
 Arguments containing

 whitespace should be surrounded by double quotes (").